 There are so many local and globally known Fashion Designers that have participated in fundraising fashion shows.
 Event hosts raise funds via tickets sales.
 Fashion shows have been used during a lunch or dinner reception or standalone.
 With the right designer(s) you can easily sell out a show.

-Influencer marketing is a new alternative way of getting many eyes on your event.
+Influencer marketing is a new alternative way of getting support for your fundraising ideas.
 Most times you see Influencers advertising products, but this doesn’t mean they can’t create content to inform their followers about your event.
 Connecting with the right Influencer can mean people who may not normally look to donating to your fundraiser now wanting to donate.

 Make Money While You Sleep